-Alllyn Harker is part of the team that successfully guided Boulder’s sugary beverage take to the ballot, through the election and into implementation.
+Allyn Harker (Secretary) is part of the team that successfully guided Boulder’s sugary beverage tax to the ballot, through the election and into implementation.
+Her time as an educator has gifted her the experience of teaching across the educational spectrum: working with pre-school students, teaching at-risk high school students, and mentoring university students at the University of Colorado in Creative Writing classes.
+She worked as a technical writer, technical recruiter, and her guest opinion pieces focusing on health equity and sugary beverages have appeared in the Daily Camera.
+Her passion for politics and political progress have found her a home on the YWCA’s Board of Directors and also its Advocacy Committee.
 She has a Masters degree in Creative Writing and English Literature and also brings her talents as a physicist, former teacher and advocate to the YWCA.
 She is currently on the Dash and Bash Committee overseeing community engagement.

 Emily Hearst is the operations manager for two primary care clinics and has a Rheumatology practice at UCHealth.
 She has served on the Women in Healthcare Leadership Board at the University of Michigan and has extensive team leadership skills.
 Emily worked with YWCA Boulder County for three years as the nutrition educator and public policy coordinator and looks forward to dedicating her creativity, diligence, and project management skills to the Board of Directors.

-Amber Hickory is the President of Unself.
+Amber Hickory is the Executive Director, Marketing & Communications at University of Colorado’s Leeds School of Business.
 Her previous experience includes 12 years as Partner and President of Greeenhouse Partners.
 She brings strong leadership, marketing and strategy skills to the YWCA.
 In addition to being a talented profession, she was also a All-Big Ten basketball player for Northwestern University.

 Lisa Lesniak was born in Buffalo, NY, grew up in Dallas, TX and moved to Boulder, CO in 2008.
 She received a BA in International Relations from Tufts University in Boston, MA and a JD from Southern Methodist University in Dallas, TX.
 She practiced law with various firms and on her own from 1992 until 2009.
 Her areas of practice included general practice, plaintiff’s asbestos litigations, general business law, litigation and acquisition.
 During her legal career, she volunteered at her sons’ schools and with other community non-profit ventures.
 Currently, she and her husband of 27 years own multiple investment properties that she manages.
 She is also very active politically as the Democratic precinct chair for her precinct, a member of the Colorado Votes Steering Committee and Indivisible Front Range.
 She has two sons, Jake is a student at Colorado Mountain College and Ryan is a student at the Leeds School of Business at CU.